 Our School App Stay connected on the go...

-At Fairlawn Primary School, we believe history should stimulate pupils' interest and create an understanding about the life of people who lived in the past.
-We aspire for pupils to develop a sense of identity and a cultural understanding based on their historical heritage.
-We teach pupils to understand how events in the past have influenced our lives today; we also teach the pupils to investigate these past events and, by so doing, develop the skills of enquiry, analysis, interpretation and problem solving.
+We believe history should stimulate pupils' interest and create an understanding about the life of people, significant and ordinary, who lived in the past.
+We aspire for pupils to develop a sense of identity and a cultural understanding based on the historical heritage of their city and its inhabitants.
+As such, our curriculum features local and diverse significant individuals and events.
+We teach pupils to understand historical consequence as the way in which events in the past have affected the developing world and influenced our lives today.
+We want our pupils become historians to investigate these past events using sources of evidence and, by so doing, develop the skills of enquiry, analysis and interpretation.

-At Fairlawn Primary School, History is taught through the Curious-City curriculum which starts with an enquiry question e.g. Why did people travel in the past?
+History is taught through the exploration of composite enquiry questions e.g. Why did people travel in the past?
 What did Brunel do for Great Britain?
 How can we find out about people in the past?
 Why do we live here?
-Through answering these key questions, our children will develop a greater understanding of people of the world and the influences that shape them.
-This enables our children to understand their place in the world in relation to others, their culture and beliefs.
+Through acquiring carefully sequenced component knowledge pupils will be able to discuss and answer these questions.